haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 The same procedure can be followed for the other two scenarios, by changing the configuration file accordingly.

 <a class="prompt prompt-cmd">
-haddock3 haddock3/nanobody-antigen-loose.cfg
+haddock3 nanobody-antigen-loose.cfg
 </a>

 <a class="prompt prompt-cmd">
-haddock3 haddock3/nanobody-antigen-mut.cfg
+haddock3 nanobody-antigen-mut.cfg
 </a>

 <a class="prompt prompt-info">
-Using 10 cores on a Max OSX M2 processor the workflow with lower sampling executes in around 20 minutes, time for a cup of coffee!
+Using 8 cores on a Max OSX M2 processor the workflow with lower sampling executes in less than 10 minutes, time for a cup of coffee!
 </a>

-If you do not wish to wait for the run to finish, you can find the (partial) results of the run in the `runs/run_prot-glyc` directory of the archive you downloaded.
+If you do not wish to wait for the run to finish, you can find the results of the runs in the `runs/` directory of the archive you downloaded.

 ## Analysis of docking results

 ### Inspecting the results of the docking run

 <hr>

 Once your run has completed inspect the content of the resulting directory.
 You will find the various steps (modules) of the defined workflow numbered sequentially, e.g.:

 {% highlight shell %}
-> ls run_prot-glyc/
+> ls run-real-unbound-7ekg/
   00_topoaa
   01_rigidbody
   02_caprieval